marcusoftnet/marcusoftnet.github.io/_posts/2008-03-10-focus-or-not.md

 But it has come to my attention that readers of the blog are missing some personal comments on non-IT stuff.
-This is trademark Marcus Hammarberg behaviour - I get swallowed by new thing.
+This is trademark Marcus Hammarberg behavior - I get swallowed by new thing.

 But I wont leave you hanging out there with nothing to do...
 So here above are some short postings on interesting things that have happened